25 Top-Rated Tourist Attractions in Washington State

 South of Oak Harbor, the rest of the island has a quieter tone and more rugged landscapes to explore.
 Here, Ebey's Landing National Historical Reserve encompasses several seaside state parks and historic farmlands.
 It also includes the charming community of Coupeville, where fresh seafood restaurants serve meals by the water.

-For a look into the native cultures that once inhabited the region, the nearby Tillicum Village on Blake Island Marine State Park offers another popular day trip from the city.
+To look into the native cultures that once inhabited the region, the nearby Tillicum Village on Blake Island Marine State Park offers another popular day trip from the city.

 9. Mount St. Helens National Volcanic Monument

 One of the most popular places to observe and learn about the mountain is the Johnston Ridge Observatory at the end of the Spirit Lake Highway (SR 504).
-This unique visitor center offers further insight into the eruptive history of the mountain and is a launching point for many of Mount St. Helens best hiking trails.
+This unique visitor center offers further insight into the eruptive history of the mountain and is a launching point for many of Mount St. Helens' best hiking trails.

 A bucket-list adventure at Mount St. Helens is hiking/climbing all the way up to the remaining crater.
 This challenging endeavor is usually done from the Climber's Bivouac trailhead on the south side of the mountain.
 Permits are required for any summit attempt on Mount St. Helens.